Our Transformative Initiatives for Black Youth Leadership

 Shortlisted candidates will be invited for interviews in October or early November.
 All candidates will be notified about their application status by the first week in December.

-The application process for the upcoming Fellowship opens every year on August 1 and ends on October 13.
-The next cohort is open to candidates across Canada.
+The application process for the next cohort opens every year on August 1 and closes on October 13 to candidates across Canada